shish/shimmie2/README.txt

 Upgrade from 2.0.X
 ~~~~~~~~~~~~~~~~~~
+Should be automatic, just unzip and copy across config.php, images and thumbs
-Should be automatic.
-This includes automatically messing with the database --
+folders from the old version.
+This includes automatically messing with the
-back it up first!
+database -- back it up first!

 Upgrade from 0.8.4